Rob de Nijs: Life and career

 De Nijs celebrated his silver jubilee in 1987.
-He re-recorded "Ritme van de Regen" for a Best Of-album and made a guest-appearance in television-series De Band as himself.
+He re-recorded "Ritme van de Regen" for a Best Of album and made a guest appearance in television-series De Band as himself.
 He also released an album titled Zilver (Silver) which mostly contained his interpretations of famous Dutch songs.
-Two years later, he released De Reiziger (Travelling Man) featuring the bilingual duet "Ik Hou Alleen Van Jou".
-That same year, he reprised his role as Bertram Bierenbroodspot for a Hamelen cast reunion.
-Stranger In Your Land followed in 1990, marking his first album of English originals and translations of "Zonder Jou" ("On My Own"; 1981 duet with Demis Roussos), "Bo" (1983) and "Toerist In Het Paradijs" (1989) which became the title-track.
-The former ended up as the B-side of the "Girls For Sale"-single.
+Two years later he released De Reiziger (Travelling Man), featuring the bilingual duet "Ik Hou Alleen Van Jou".
+In the same year he reprised his role as Bertram Bierenbroodspot for a Hamelen cast reunion.
+Stranger In Your Land followed in 1990, marking his first album of English originals and translations of "Zonder Jou" ("On My Own"; 1981 duet with Demis Roussos), "Bo" (1983) and "Toerist In Het Paradijs" (1989) which became the title track.
+The former ended up as the B-side of the "Girls For Sale" single.

 De Nijs appeared as a judge during the finale of the Kinderen voor Kinderen festival in 1992, where he also performed the VIP-version of Allemaal kabaal (originally from the 11th edition of Kinderen voor Kinderen) with 2 children's choirs (De Waagzangertjes from Alkmaar and De Blokskes from St. Genesius-Rode, Belgium).
-His career reached a new peak in 1996 when a remix of "Banger Hart"became his first #1 hit.
+His career reached a new peak in 1996 when a remix of "Banger Hart" became his first No. 1 hit.
 De Nijs entered the first decade of the 21st century with a knighthood and released albums with translations of Christmas-songs and French chansons (including "This Melody" for which Julien Clerc was flown in to sing the French parts).
 Meanwhile, he separated from Meuldijk after twenty years; he married for the third time and became a father again.
 De Nijs was 70 when he welcomed his third son Julius.

 De Nijs released Eindelijk Vrij ("Free At Last") in 2010, a daring album by his standards.
 He marked his 50th anniversary with a tour in 2012.
 Two years later, he released Nieuwe Ruimte ("New Space") with contributions from Jan Rot, Boudewijn de Groot, and Daniel Lohues.
 In 2016, De Nijs was honoured with the Radio 5 Oeuvre Award, followed by a tribute concert.
 His 2017 album Niet voor het laatst ("Not for the Last Time") featured a duet with his son Robbert and renewed collaboration with Meuldijk.

 De Nijs announced his retirement from performing in September 2019 after being diagnosed with Parkinson's disease.
-A farewell-tour and a new album were scheduled for 2020, but postponed because of the corona pandemic.
+A farewell tour and a new album were scheduled for 2020, but postponed because of the corona pandemic.
 That same year he appeared on the talkshow De Wereld Draait Door ("The World Keeps Turning") to perform two new songs.
 De Nijs played the first of his two remaining farewell shows in Belgium in 2021.
 His final farewell concert to the Dutch public took place on 22 June 2022, in Amsterdam.
 The broadcast of this performance drew 1.2 million viewers.

-De Nijs died in Bennekom, Netherlands on 16 March 2025, at the age of 82 from complications from Parkinson's disease.
+De Nijs died in Bennekom, Netherlands, on 16 March 2025, at the age of 82, from complications of Parkinson's disease.